dreiQBIK/3qbik-wp-gulp-boilerplate/wp-content/themes/dreiqbik/info/INFO-FORMS.md

-# Getting started with this boilerplate
+# Code for a standard CF7 form

-## Code for a standard CF7 form
+Copy and paste the following code into your basic CF7 form.

 ```
 <label for="name" class="form__label">Ihr Name</label>[text* form-name id:name class:form__input]